John Locke was an English philosopher and physician, often considered as one of the greatest and most influential

 Early Life and Education:

 Born in Somerset, England on 29 August in 1632 to Puritan parents, John Locke’s father was a prominent country lawyer and his mother was Agnes Keene.
-He was raised in a rural house in Belluton.
+He was raised in a rural house in Belluton, Somerset.
 Locke attended the famous Westminster School in London where he studied Latin, Greek, Hebrew, Arabic, mathematics, and geography.
-In 1652, aged 20, he was admitted to Christ Church, Oxford where he studied the works of philosophers such as Francis bacon and Rene Descartes.
+In 1652, aged 20, he was admitted to Christ Church, Oxford where he studied the works of philosophers such as Francis Bacon and Rene Descartes.
 He obtained a bachelor’s degree in 1656 and a master’s degree in 1658.
 Later, he also received a bachelor of medicine degree in 1674.

 Locke took a position at Christ Church College, Oxford in 1663 and was introduced to Lord Anton Ashley Cooper (later known as the 1st Earl of Shaftsbury) in 1666.
 The following year he became his aide and personal physician.

 He became a fellow of the Royal Society in 1668 and undertook medical research.

 Additionally, Locke helped draft “The Fundamental Constitutions for the Government of Carolina” in 1669.